DatBoiLeek/INST-126-Class-Projects/INST 126 Project 3/README.md

 > Lastly, while there are a great many ways of doing this assignment (which is arguably the hardest part of this project), I am going to work on it the best way I know how.
 >Additionally, I expect there to be quite a few text files that python will be writing that contains information specific for each deliverable.

+## Any other challenges encountered so far?
+> Yes, as of 10/30/2020, I have encountered several challenges so far, the biggest being both the irresponsible log and glitch log.
+I have focused my efforts on the irresponsible
+> log right now though.
+I did manage to print out each and every person who did not logout from the userlog file (there are about 2k entries, roughly half of the userlog text file).
+The challenge is setting the output of each entry to be the same, as only one user has the correct notation.
+If all else fails I will gladly move on to work on the glitch report, which has proven to be its' own challenge.